Skip to main content

 store

-All this is predefined and cannot be changed.
-Click Add Stereotype to define the selected operation as to be a Memory adapter:
+Click Add in the Extensions line to define the selected operation as to be a Memory adapter:

-Select Memory Adapter from the list of available adapter stereotypes.
-Click Save:
+Search for the Memory Adapter and select it from the list of available adapter extensions.
+Click Next:

-• scope: The scope the value should be stored to.
-The default scope is global.
-Configure this value if you want to store to session scope.
+Scope: The scope the value should be stored to.
 Refer to section Memory Scope below for more information on the implications of the memory scope.
+Available options:

 Memory Scope